josipursan/ML/Supervised Machine Learning: Regression and Classification/W1/Notes.md

 -algorithm outline :
 &nbsp;&nbsp;&nbsp;-start with some *w*,*b* (most often you start with 0)
 &nbsp;&nbsp;&nbsp;-keep changin *w*, *b* to reduce J(w,b)
-&nbsp;&nbsp;&nbsp;-by changing values of paramters settle at, or near, minimum
+&nbsp;&nbsp;&nbsp;-by changing values of parameters, settle at, or near, minimum J(w,b) value
-&nbsp;&nbsp;&nbsp;-remember : depending on how the cost function is defined, you might have more than one minimum
+&nbsp;&nbsp;&nbsp;-remember : depending on how the cost function is defined, and what the nature is of your model, you might have more than one minimum

 ### Implementing gradient descent
 -now we will outline, step by step, what each iteration of gradient descent does